Landing gear: Operation from water

 A flying boat has a lower fuselage with the shape of a boat hull giving it buoyancy.
 Wing-mounted floats or stubby wing-like sponsons are added for stability.
 Sponsons are attached to the lower sides of the fuselage.

 A floatplane has two or three streamlined floats.
 Amphibious floats have retractable wheels for land operation.

 An amphibious aircraft or amphibian usually has two distinct landing gears, namely a "boat" hull/floats and retractable wheels, which allow it to operate from land or water.

 Beaching gear is detachable wheeled landing gear that allows a non-amphibious floatplane or flying boat to be maneuvered on land.
 It is used for aircraft maintenance and storage and is either carried in the aircraft or kept at a slipway.
 Beaching gear may consist of individual detachable wheels or a cradle that supports the entire aircraft.
 In the former case, the beaching gear is manually attached or detached with the aircraft in the water; in the latter case, the aircraft is maneuvered onto the cradle.

 Helicopters are able to land on water using floats or a hull and floats.

 For take-off a step and planing bottom are required to lift from the floating position to planing on the surface.
 For landing a cleaving action is required to reduce the impact with the surface of the water.
 A vee bottom parts the water and chines deflect the spray to prevent it damaging vulnerable parts of the aircraft.
 Additional spray control may be needed using spray strips or inverted gutters.
 A step is added to the hull, just behind the center of gravity, to stop water clinging to the afterbody so the aircraft can accelerate to flying speed.
 The step allows air, known as ventilation air, to break the water suction on the afterbody.
 Two steps were used on the Kawanishi H8K.
 A step increases the drag in flight.
 The drag contribution from the step can be reduced with a fairing.
-A faired step was introduced on the Short SunderlandIII.
+A faired step was introduced on the Short Sunderland III.